sis-direct/CrowdFunding/README.md

 [API documentation] (http://cdn.itprism.com/api/crowdfunding/index.html)

 ##Download
-You can [download CrowdFunding package] (http://itprism.com/free-joomla-extensions/ecommerce-gamification/crowdfunding-collective-raising-capital) and all payment plugins from the website of ITPrism.
+You can [download Crowdfunding package] (http://itprism.com/free-joomla-extensions/ecommerce-gamification/crowdfunding-collective-raising-capital) and all payment plugins from the website of ITPrism.